JessS97/dmr_coding_method/paper.md

 For efficient decoding of data, it is necessary to determine an optimal correction method.
 This requires different methods to be developed, tested and compared with each other.
 For this reason, we developed the "dynamic mapping rule" (DMR) method, which provides coding and decoding including error correction of data.
 The method is based on a mapping table, which is used for the translation and also gives the dynamic mapping rule its name.
 With the help of this mapping table, a self-correction of the DNA sequence is achieved.
+For encoding, the input sequence was divided into segments, translated and reassembled using defined DNA sequences known as spacers.
+The spacers are placed between the individual segments so that the segments can be separated and corrected during decoding using the spacer sequences.
+The selection of the segment size is variable, but it is kept small so that the correction with DMR works better and the runtime is reduced.
 In addition, the coding was combined with RS so that the correction with the DMR scheme can be validated with the help of RS and thus leads to a better correction than the stand-alone use of DMR or RS.
-In addition, the use of the DMR scheme offers the possibility to localize incorrect areas of the DNA by comparison with the mapping possibilities and thus carry out targeted corrective procedures at the affected sites.
+Because RS can only correct a certain number of errors, which depends on the encoded error correction symbols, it is not able to correct errors if the maximum error limit is exceeded.
+However, the use of DMR enables the correction of error overflows and ensures that the number of errors remains within the correction limits of RS, thus restoring RS functionality.
+Furthermore, the use of the DMR scheme offers the possibility to localize incorrect areas of the DNA by comparison with the mapping possibilities and thus carry out targeted corrective procedures at the affected sites.
 This should make it possible to correct substitution as well as insertion and deletion errors.

 The correction in the DMR scheme is executed with different designed levels, which proceed one after the other and try out different methods for the correction.
 In the first level, for example, the incorrect sections are determined and an attempt is made to replace incorrect bases at precisely these points and thus